 - Product Type

 - Contact Us

-7-Transmembrane receptors (7-TM receptors), also known as G-protein-coupled receptors, or GPCRs, are integral membrane proteins that contain seven membrane-spanning helices.
+G protein-coupled receptors, or GPCRs, also known as 7-Transmembrane receptors (7-TM receptors), are integral membrane proteins that contain seven membrane-spanning helices.
 As the name suggests they are coupled to heterotrimeric G proteins on the intracellular side of the membrane.
 Upon ligand binding, the GPCR undergoes a conformational change which is transmitted to the G protein causing activation.
 Further signal transduction depends on the type of G protein.

-Diseases involving mutations of 7-TM receptors are relatively rare, however disorders which involve antibodies directed against 7-TM receptors are more common.
+Diseases involving mutations of GPCRs / 7-TM receptors are relatively rare, however disorders that involve antibodies directed against GPCRs are more common.
 Typically disease can be caused by:

-7-TM receptors are the target of around half of all modern medicinal drugs.
+GPCRS / 7-TM receptors are the target of around half of all modern medicinal drugs.
 Their expression on the cell surface makes them readily accessible to hydrophilic drugs and their non-uniform expression provides selectivity in activating or blocking physiological events.
-Agonists and antagonists of 7-TM receptors are used in the treatment of disease in every organ system.
+Agonists and antagonists of GPCRs / 7-TM receptors are used in the treatment of disease in every organ system.